Integrated Korean: Advanced 1, Second Edition

 - About the Author(s)

-Hee-Jeong Jeong, AuthorHee-Jeong Jeong is lecturer in the Department of Global Studies and Languages at MIT.
+Hee-Jeong Jeong, AuthorHee-Jeong Jeong is senior lecturer in the Department of Global Studies and Languages at MIT.

 Duk-Soo Park, AuthorDuk-Soo Park is senior lecturer of Korean studies at the University of Sydney.